mathewCodex/simple_shell/README.md

 # 0x16.
 C - SIMPLE SHELL
+The simple shell project aims to progressively build a simple shell that can handle basic commands, including those with arguments, handle errors, and implement built-in commands like exit and env.

 ### Task 0: Betty Would Be Proud
 - Write a beautiful code that passes the Betty checks